Four Reasons Why Your Business Needs a Code of Ethics

 Additionally, customers tend to feel reassured by the existence of a Code of Ethics within a company.
 They feel that the company values its integrity and will operate accordingly when doing business.
 Third party groups also tend to look more favourably upon organizations that adopt a Code of Ethics, appreciating that some attempt is being made to develop a company culture of responsibility and honesty.

 Another reason to maintain a code of ethics is that they address matters that might not occur to employees on their own.
-While codes don't necessarily touch on matters of illegality, they do address important matters that affect the profitability, integrity and reputation of a business.
-Having a specific Code of Ethics outlining the specific standards and expectations of your company for your staff will sensitize employees to things that may not have been obvious to them and avoid inadvertent, yet potentially harmful, missteps.
+While codes don't necessarily touch on matters of illegality, they do address important matters that affect the integrity and reputation of a business.
+Having a Code of Ethics outlining certain standards and expectations of your company will sensitize employees to things that may not have been obvious to them.

-Lastly, another reason to consider keeping a Code of Ethics as part of your company culture is that such a document will serve as a reference for corrective action or even termination for employees who fail to meet these standards.
-A widely known code removes anything arbitrary or murky from dealing with an employee who consistently fails to behave in a manner that meets company standards.
+Lastly, another reason to consider maintaining a Code of Ethics to guide the company culture is that such a document will serve as a reference for corrective action or even termination for employees who fail to meet these standards.
+A widely known code sets down clear rules when dealing with an employee who consistently fails to behave in a manner that meets company standards.
 Even one such employee can potentially cause great harm to a company, but straightforward, objective expectations for employee behaviour provides a solid foundation for catching and addressing this kind of problem.

 Don't forget keep it simple.
 When creating your code, get right to the point.
 Avoid big legal sounding words and use bullet points instead of long winded paragraphs.
 Remember, you have to address all your employees and they each have their own levels of understanding of such documents.